I am a Postdoctoral Research Fellow at Boston Children’s Hospital (BCH) and a Research Fellow in Pediatrics at Harvard Medical School (HMS).

-My PhD project in the Marquis lab has centered on biochemical characterization of a reductive dehalogenase (RDase), an enzyme catalyzing reductive dechlorination of polychlorinated organic compounds, which are recalcitrant environmental pollutants and, in most cases, carcinogenic.
+My PhD project has centered on biochemical characterization of a reductive dehalogenase (RDase), an enzyme catalyzing reductive dechlorination of polychlorinated organic compounds, which are recalcitrant environmental pollutants and, in most cases, carcinogenic.
 We found and characterized the anaerobic bacteria (Dehalobacter sp.
 UNSWDHB), that respire chloroform (CF), in a contaminated site in Sydney and identified a respiratory RDase responsible for the reaction (as termed TmrA enzyme).
 In first part of my project, I carried out an extensive genomic, proteomic and transcriptomic study on the bacteria, which revealed interesting insights into its respiration and key metabolic pathways.
 We then had undertaken a project on production, purification and biochemical characterization of a native TmrA from wild-type bacteria that had grown anaerobically for a year.
 A next part of my project was to heterologously express the enzyme, which had proven to be extremely challenging for past two decades in several research labs.
 Recently, in the lab of Prof Leys at Manchester Institute of Biotechnology (MIB), I have carried out a visiting fellowship project to heterologously express the protein in Bacillus megaterium cells and as a result, we have successfully obtained the first recombinant respiratory RDase.
 Overall, my hydrogenase and dehalogenase projects at UNSW have been a fruitful experience, resulting in nine first authored papers.